Kay Mander: Career

-In 1935, Mander worked as a secretary at Joseph Goebbels's International Film Congress.
+In 1935, Mander secured a job as a secretary at Joseph Goebbels's International Film Congress in Berlin.
 There she met several delegates of the British feature film industry who encouraged her to look for employment in the British film industry.
 She contacted them for a job when she returned to Britain.
 Her first job in the film industry was as an interpreter for German cameraman Hans Schneeberger.
 Schneeberger was in London working on the aviation docudrama Conquest of the Air (1936) for producer Alexander Korda, of London Films.
 She then spent several years working in traditionally "female" departments such as publicity, budget and production before moving into continuity.

 In 1940, she was offered a job at Shell Film Unit making instructional films by producer Arthur Elton.
 Her debut film as a director was How to File (1941), intended as a training tool for the aircraft construction industry.
 Mander was praised for her innovative use of tracking shots following the movement of the file.
 Mander directed four more instructional films for Shell Film Unit, two for the recently restructured Fire Service and another for the Ministry of Home Security.
 These films were highly complex and technical and made for specialised audiences but were characterised by clarity, simplicity and skilful technical exposition.

 Mander went on to direct up to fifty instructional and promotional films in the UK and overseas.
 One of her best known films is Homes for the People (1945) which used the technique of allowing working class women to describe their living conditions, one of them vividly slating the design of her suburban house and summing up: "I call it a muck-up".

-In the 1950s, Mander and her husband, fellow filmmaker Rod Neilson Baxter, returned from Indonesia where they had helped set up a film unit.
+In the 1950s, Mander and her husband, fellow filmmaker Rowan Kennedy Neilson-Baxter, returned from Indonesia where they had helped set up a film unit.
 After directing a feature film for the Children's Film Foundation, The Kid from Canada (1957), Mander returned to continuity work, later saying that "I palpably had the skills" but could not face "battling" to continue directing.

 She spent most of the rest of her career working in continuity on feature films, including From Russia with Love, The Heroes of Telemark and Fahrenheit 451.

-Kay Mander went to live in Kirkcudbrightshire and died in Castle Douglas, Scotland on 29 December 2013.
-She is commemorated with a green plaque on The Avenues, Kingston upon Hull.